eggbean/docker-weechat/README.md

 * Aspell spell-checker plugin enabled

-* Shell, Perl, Python and Ruby plugins enabled.
+* Shell, Perl, Python, Lua and Ruby plugins enabled.
 All other scripting plugins are also available, apart from the one for JavaScript

-* The less commonly used Guile, Lua, PHP and Tcl plugins are disabled by default, but they can easily be enabled by editing the Dockerfile and building your own image
+* The less commonly used Guile, PHP and Tcl plugins are disabled by default, but they can easily be enabled by editing the Dockerfile and building your own image

 #### Enable/disable plugins:

 * **To enable Guile (Scheme):**
-Uncomment guile-dev (22) and guile (42) and comment out line 60
+Uncomment guile-dev (23) and guile (44) and comment out line 64

-* **To enable Lua:**
-Uncomment lua-dev (23) and lua-libs (43) and comment out line 61

 * **To enable PHP:**
-Uncomment php-dev (25), argon2-dev (26), libxml2-dev (27) and php-embed (45) and comment out line 63
+Uncomment php-dev (26), argon2-dev (27), libxml2-dev (28) and php-embed (47) and comment out line 67

 * **To enable Tcl:**
-Uncomment tcl-dev (30) and tcl (48) and comment out line 66
+Uncomment tcl-dev (31) and tcl (51) and comment out line 70

 * **To disable Aspell:**
-Comment out aspell-dev (31), aspell-libs (49) and aspell-en (50).
+Comment out aspell-dev (32), aspell-libs (52) and aspell-en (53).
 [Or you can add additional language dictionaries](https://ftp.gnu.org/gnu/aspell/dict/0index.html)

 ### To run, paste this: